 29. Miami Chiropractor (Florida – July 29)

-- Dennis Nobbe, a chiropractor in Miami, is charged with wire fraud, health care fraud, money laundering and conspiracy.
-He allegedly obtained $200,000 in Paycheck Protection Program and Economic Injury Disaster funds and used the money for personal expenses.
-Allegations also claim he perpetrated a credit card scam on low-income patients.
-He allegedly got patients to open credit cards to pay for out-of-pocket medical expenses for services he did not fully render.
+- Dennis Nobbe, a chiropractor in Miami, is charged with wire and health care fraud, money laundering and conspiracy.
+He allegedly obtained $200,000 in Paycheck Protection Program and Economic Injury Disaster loans and used the cash for personal expenses.
+Allegations also claim he perpetrated a credit card scam on low-income patients by getting them to pay for medical expenses for services he did not fully render.

 30. Houston Partier (Texas – August 4)

 - Lee Price III is charged with making false statements to a financial institution, wire and bank fraud and engaging in unlawful monetary transactions.
 He allegedly received over $1.6 million.
 He then went on a luxury buying blitz acquiring a Lamborghini Urus, a Rolex watch, a 2020 Ford F-350 pickup truck, and real estate — according to allegations.
 He allegedly squandered thousands at strip clubs and nightclubs.

 31. Three-State Ring (Georgia, Ohio and California – August 6)